hacf-fr/meteofrance-api/CONTRIBUTING.rst

 Contribuer | Contributing
 =========================

-You will find instructions in English in the section :ref:`english-contribution`.
+You will find instructions in English in the section `Contributing`_.

-Vous trouverez les instructions en français dans la section :ref:`french-contribution`.
+Vous trouverez les instructions en français dans la section `Contribuer`_.

-.. _french-contribution:

 Contribuer
 ----------